JaimeBea/RealBugEngine/README.md

 ### Loading models and textures

-- Drag model files inside any engine window to load it and replace the current geometry
+- Drag model files inside any engine window to load it
-- You can also load a different texture file for the model in the same manner
+- You can also load a different texture file for the model in the same manner.
+Select it clicking in the object, inside the Inspector Panel

 ### Menu items